Jack Suwinski Player Props: Pirates vs. Mariners

 Jack Suwinski At The Plate

-- Suwinski is batting .219 with seven doubles, seven home runs and 24 walks.
+- Suwinski is batting .233 with seven doubles, nine home runs and 24 walks.

+- Among the qualifying hitters in MLB action, he ranks 122nd in batting average, 50th in on-base percentage, and 38th in slugging.

-- Suwinski has picked up a hit in 51.2% of his 41 games this year, with multiple hits in 14.6% of them.
+- Suwinski has picked up a hit in 52.4% of his 42 games this year, with more than one hit in 16.7% of those games.

-- Suwinski has driven in a run in 15 games this season (36.6%), including four games with more than one RBI (9.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Suwinski has had at least one RBI in 38.1% of his games this year (16 of 42), with more than one RBI five times (11.9%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.